Buckerton/lab-agile-planning/sprint_report_template-2.md

 //NOTE FOR WORK SUMMARY: Merge everyones accomplishments into one paragraph instead of all being seperated ^^^^^ ***IMPORTANT

 ## Unfinished Work
 THere were a few features/issues that we did not get to or did not complete this sprint that we originally wanted to.
+This includes a circle graph which would depict grading based on weight of the type of assignment.
+This was in progress however other features were more important and prioritized with our time.
+The other two features that did not even get in progress were deploying service to the cloud and updating UI.
+Deploying service to the cloud would have been nice but it is low priority and is not super important as of sprint 2 for our web apps funcionality.
+Updating the UI is something we want to do overtime, but how pretty the web app looks is not as important as if the web app even works.
+Functionality comes before looks, so it is most likely something we will update over time slowly or a last sprint type of feature.

 ## Completed Issues/User Stories
 Here are links to the issues that we completed in this sprint: